wenhao-lu/game/README.md

 3. The goal is to eat the food items and avoid colliding with walls or the character's own body.
 4. Each time the character eats a food item, it will grow longer, and your score will increase.
 5. The game ends when the character collides with a wall or its own body.
+6. Enter player name for score tracking/listing.
-6. More features in progress.
+7. More features in progress.